 Oscar is ready to scale and handle many experiments simultaneously.

 Define your experiment and install Oscar's client on as many compute nodes as you like.
+Then simply run your experiment as long as you want on every node:

 #!/bin/bash